sal55/pcl/README.md

                                   ├────> (32-bit targets)
                                   └────> (Linear C)
 Key:
- PCL Text     This displays generated PCL in source form for diagnostics.
-The syntax is not suitable for machine reading to re-generate PCL
- RUNP         This immediately interpret the PCL code.
+ PCL Text     This displays generated PCL in text form for diagnostics (not suited for machine reading to re-generate PCL) RUNP         This immediately interpret the PCL code.
 It is platform-independent EXE/DLL/OBJ  Windows' PE-format binaries
  RUN          Runs the generated native code in-memory